-- 1. Tests will be by appointment only.
-The contact point for testing will be in the Guidance Counselor's Office. - 2.
-Qualifying students are those who are legally enrolled in Guthrie High School. - 3.
-The passing scores will be 90% with no retest during the same testing period. - 4.
-Tests will cover: - a. the entire course content; - b.
-Oklahoma Academic Standards; - c. the subject matter taught at Guthrie High School. - 5.
-No one will be allowed to test out of any class for which they have already taken a more advanced class in the same subject area. - 6.
-A passing grade will result in the course being put on the transcript for credit but with no letter grade.
-Credit for graduation will be given as a class passed. - 7.
-Failure to demonstrate proficiency will not be noted on the transcript.
+- Tests will be by appointment only.
+The contact point for testing will be in the Guidance Counselor's Office. - Qualifying students are those who are legally enrolled in Guthrie High School. - The passing scores will be 90% with no retest during the same testing period. - Tests will cover: - o the entire course content. - o Oklahoma Academic Standards - o the subject matter taught at Guthrie High School. - No one will be allowed to test out of any class for which they have already taken a more advanced class in the same subject area. - A passing grade will result in the course being put on the transcript for credit but with no letter grade.
+Credit for graduation will be given as a class passed. - Failure to demonstrate proficiency will not be noted on the transcript.